maluicr/EpiGeostats/README.md

 A set of functions written in R will generate the required files and call dss.c.64.exe for block sequential simulation.
 To run the code, you will need a disease dataset (data.frame) and a georeferenced grid with id region values at all simulation nodes (locations).

+# pre-requisites

+In the default (working) directory, create a folder called input and put the dss.c.64.exe inside.